 Debris from our throwaway society doesn't just ruin seaside aesthetics – it leaches pollutants into the water and sand, gets into whales' stomachs and round seals' necks, entangles propellers and transforms barefoot beach strolls from a carefree into a hazardous activity.

-Last year, 600 000 volunteers took part in coastal cleanups and removed over 4 million kg litter from the world's beaches.
+Last year, 650 000 volunteers took part in coastal cleanups and removed nearly 6 million kilograms of litter from beaches, making it the world's single biggest volunteer event.

 The Ocean Conservancy, which spearheads the Cleanup campaign, counts every litter item retrieved to identify the top offenders.

 Last year, cigarette butts topped the list at 2 million, followed by food wrappers (1.6 million) and plastic bottles (almost a million).